 We are very excited to share this new UES Penthouse.
-The project is complete and we are awaiting the final photos.
 This project is anchored by a new contemporary approach to living spaces.
 Custom millwork ties the apartment together, maximizes storage, celebrates the views, and navigates the oddities of this amazing top-floor apartment.

 This delightful Brooklyn townhouse with ambitious clients and some amazing historical detailing that needed to be preserved.
 We worked with the clients to reimagine how this single-family would look and feel – combining a contemporary approach to layout while respecting its more traditional aspects.

 We are committed in our practice to instilling beauty function and surprise into our architecture and interior design.
 We work with our clients to create hidden value and transformational moments.
 Something as simple as a hidden wet bar can allow a space to shift and grow depending on the needs of the hour.

 k-da was hired to transform this apartment originally built in 1973 for the post-covid era.
 Left in dessert – we were able to open up the living space, incorporate an enclosed home office, and create a truly beautiful apartment that will make a lucky person quite happy!

 Well – more accurately – featured on the ArchDaily blog.
 We are glad that the B+D Apartment is getting a little attention.

 Our West Village townhouse has sold!
 Read all about it!

 This new single-family home is designed for a family thinking about the future.
 Designed as a multi-generational home with expandable sleeping and living quarters works to stand out as a contemporary showpiece in its Long Island neighborhood.